-A self-made businessman (Edward G. Robinson, Little Caesar), who was once accused of knowingly selling defective equipment to the government, suddenly realizes that the past has come back to haunt him.
+A self-made businessman (Edward G. Robinson, Little Caesar), who was once accused of knowingly selling defective equipment to the government during WWII, suddenly realizes that the past mistakes have come back to haunt him.

 Reaction & Thoughts:

 “Don’t you think about people?
 Don’t you live in the world?”

 This screen version of Arthur Miller’s Tony-winning play of the same name lacks the emotional intensity of the theatrical experience.
 In the end, what makes the movie work is the excellent work of actors Edward G. Robinson and Burt Lancaster.

 The play was adapted by Chester Erskine (The Egg and I), who also produced the movie for Universal.
 Erskine opened up the play too much, diluting some of the play’s raw energy in the process.
 Miller’s three-act play is entirely set in one location, and while I acknowledge that leaving the play as it was makes no cinematic sense, moving the action across multiple locales somehow hurts the flow of the story.